The Tourists Story - 2000

-I suppose the one main difference for me this year was that I finally got on the internet just a month or so before Le Mans and was amazed at the information available from the likes of Club Arnage and Maison Blanche.
-Having previously relied almost entirely on Autosport for my updates, the internet certainly opened up a whole new world.
+I suppose the one main difference for me this year was that I finally joined the ever-growing band of internet users just a month or so before Le Mans and was amazed at the information available from the likes of Club Arnage and Maison Blanche.
+Having previously relied almost entirely on Autosport for my updates, the internet opened up a whole new world.

 Once again we travelled from Portsmouth to Le Havre on the Thursday evening boat, arriving in France at about 7 the next morning.
 Again as in '99 we stopped in Honfleur to take breakfast at the Bar La Bisquine before heading off for Le Mans.

-After stopping for pastis at Fyé, we continued on exactly the same journey as last year, arriving in the garage rouge at about 12.30 p.m.
-Unusually this year, Ian was not driving, having left that chore to Martin and Chris, as his car was already in Nice with wife Carol, who Ian and son Robert would be meeting up with after the race weekend.
+After stopping for pastis at Fyé, we continued on exactly the same journey as last year, arriving in the garage rouge at about 12.30 pm.
+Unusually this year, Ian was not driving, having left that chore to Martyn and Chris, as his car was already in Nice with wife Carole, who Ian and son Robert would be meeting up with after the race weekend.

-We hadn't been at all sure when Robert and Jeff would catch up with us so we were absolutely astonished when, within 2 minutes of our arrival in the garage rouge, Robert and Jeff appeared in their hire car!
+We had no real idea when Robert and Jeff would catch up with us so we were amazed when within 2 minutes of our arrival in the garage rouge, Robert and Jeff appeared in their hire car.
 Their timing couldn't have been better!

 Now that the 10 Tourists were all together, it was time to get down into that pitlane to take a look at the cars and begin to soak up some of the atmosphere.

 When we left the circuit to head off to our overnight stop, we left on the road to Tours.
-This was significant for me, as it was the first time I had actually driven (or rather, been driven) down the Mulsanne.
+This was significant for me as it was the first time I had actually driven (or been driven actually) down the Mulsanne.
 I took a few snaps as we passed along the straight, including one of the famous Mulsanne restaurants.

-The routine for Saturday morning was much the same as usual, off in the cars to Le Grand Lucé to drop bags off at the Hotel Resturant Le Cheval Blanc, before grabbing a bite to eat from the patisseries and charcuteries in and around the square.
+The routine for Saturday morning was much the same as usual, off in the cars to Le Grand-Lucé to drop bags off at the Hotel Restaurant Le Cheval Blanc, before grabbing a bite to eat from the patisseries and charcuteries in and around the square.